-If (REV) does not display following the troubleshooting procedure below.
+If (REV / Red and Yellow Lights) do not display, follow the troubleshooting procedure below.

 • Disconnect the Blu/Blk wire from the speed controller and main controller and check the continuity of the wire.
 If the wire tests open repair or replace the wire or plug.
 If wire tests ok replace the speed controller.